xavdid/advent-of-code-python-template/README.md

-# Advent of Code Helper Template
+# David's Advent of Code Utils

-This is my tried-and-true Python helper package for the phenomenal [Advent of Code](https://adventofcode.com/) puzzles.
+This is my tried-and-true Python utility package for the phenomenal [Advent of Code](https://adventofcode.com/) puzzles.
 It handles creating stub solutions, input parsing, and printing your answer, letting you focus on the actual solve.
 I've been [using it since 2017](https://github.com/xavdid/advent-of-code).

 Additionally, Over in the main repo, I include a step-by-step [explanation of each puzzle](https://github.com/xavdid/advent-of-code/tree/main/solutions) if you're in the learning mood!